The Hilbert Stack: Introduction

-Given a ringed space $U := (|U|,\Orb_U)$, a sheaf of ideals $\mathscr{I} \ideal \Orb_U$, and a morphism of ringed spaces $g : V \to U$, we define the \textbf{pulled back ideal} $\mathscr{I}_V = \im(g^*\mathscr{I} \to \Orb_V)\ideal \Orb_V$.
+Given a ringed space $U := (|U|,\Orb_U)$, a sheaf of ideals $\mathscr{I} \subseteq \Orb_U$, and a morphism of ringed spaces $g \colon V \to U$, we define the \textbf{pulled back ideal} $\mathscr{I}_V = \im(g^*\mathscr{I} \to \Orb_V)\subseteq \Orb_V$.

-Fix a scheme $S$, then an algebraic $S$-space is a sheaf $F$ on the big \'etale site of $S$, $\BETSITE{\SCH{S}}$, such that the diagonal morphism $\Delta_F : F \to F \times_S F$ is represented by schemes, and there is a smooth surjection $U \to F$ from an $S$-scheme $U$.
-An algebraic $S$-stack is a stack $H$ on $\BETSITE{\SCH{S}}$, such that the diagonal morphism $\Delta_H : H \to H\times_S H$ is represented by algebraic $S$-spaces and there is a smooth surjection $U \to H$ from an algebraic $S$-space $U$.
-Note, we make no separation assumptions on our algebraic stacks.
-We do show, however, that all algebraic stacks figuring in this paper possess quasi-compact and separated diagonals, thus all of the results of \cite{MR1771927} apply.
+Let $S$ be a scheme.
+An algebraic $S$-space is a sheaf $F$ on the big \'etale site $\BETSITE{\SCH{S}}$, such that the diagonal morphism $\Delta_F \colon F \to F \times_S F$ is represented by schemes, and there is a smooth surjection $U \to F$ from an $S$-scheme $U$.
+An algebraic $S$-stack is a stack $H$ on $\BETSITE{\SCH{S}}$, such that the diagonal morphism $\Delta_H \colon H \to H\times_S H$ is represented by algebraic $S$-spaces and there is a smooth surjection $U \to H$ from an algebraic $S$-space $U$.
+A priori, we make no separation assumptions on our algebraic stacks.
+We do show, however, that all algebraic stacks figuring in this paper possess quasi-compact and separated diagonals.
+Thus all of the results of \cite{MR1771927} apply.
 We denote the $(2,1)$-category of algebraic stacks by $\ACHABS$.